Avaneesh8/CuisineConnect/README.md

 # CuisineConnect Application

 Interactive Recipe Guide.
-Explore a rich variety of recipes with step-by-step guidance in this user-friendly culinary app.
+Explore a rich variety of recipes with step-by-step guidance in this user-friendly culinary application.

 ## Getting Started